The Soong Sisters (film): Production note

 The film premiered at the Berlin International Film Festival in 1997.

 While the focus is on the politics and political figures of the Republic of China, the film is heavily influenced by Chinese politics in the 1990s.
 Its release in 1997 coincided with the British transfer of sovereignty over Hong Kong to the People's Republic of China.
 The desire to start relations on favorable grounds may have created some biased screenwriting, even though the perspective will vary depending on the audience.
 Lines such as "Before we were slaves of Old China.
 Now we are slaves of slaves of Old China" may have multiple meanings.
 The film seems to suggest that regardless of past differences and conflicts, there were strong ties that prevailed because of familial love.

 Another feature worth noting is the characterisation of historical figures.
 Sun Yat-sen, Soong Ching-ling and Zhang Xueliang are portrayed as noble individuals while Chiang Kai-shek and Soong Mei-ling are portrayed less favourably.
 A reason for this may be that filming took place in Beijing, where the Chinese government imposed rules on the portrayal of controversial figures such as Chiang Kai-shek.
 In fact, director Mabel Cheung has stated that in the 14 minutes that were cut from the final release, there were scenes of romance between Chiang Kai-shek and Soong Mei-ling.

 The Soong Sisters presents one interpretation of the 1936 Xi'an Incident as the event was never documented.
 Other pivotal moments include the founding of the Republic of China in 1911, the Kuomintang's Northern Expedition in 1926–27 against the Beiyang government and other warlords, and the 1931 Mukden Incident which marked the outbreak of the Second Sino-Japanese War.

 The film was not released in cinemas in the United States and United Kingdom.

+A prop tombstone engraved with the name "Zaha Hadid" can be seen at the beginning, yet the details on it are entirely fictional and do not match the real-life architect.